MedChaabane/deepRAM/README.md

 ## Motifs identification and visualization

-You need install <a href=http://weblogo.berkeley.edu/> WebLogo </a> and TOMTOM in MEME Suite <a href=http://meme-suite.org/doc/download.html?man_type=web/> MEME Suite </a> to search identifyed motifs against known motifs of RBPs and Transcription Factors.
+You need to install <a href=http://weblogo.berkeley.edu/> WebLogo </a> and TOMTOM in <a href=http://meme-suite.org/doc/download.html?man_type=web/> MEME Suite </a> to match identifyed motifs with known motifs of Transcription Factors and RBPs.